AI Agents Architecture: Building Autonomous Systems in 2025

 Consensus Strategies

-• Weighted vote by historical win‑rate per agent
+• weighted vote by agent reliability,

 export function weightedConsensus(candidates: { text: string; weight: number }[]) {